Overview of Crypto Adoption in Romania

 While there is no specific legislation directly regulating cryptocurrency mining in Romania, it can be reasonably argued that mining Bitcoin or other cryptocurrencies is not prohibited.
 Any profits made from these activities are subject to taxation under the Romanian Tax Code.

-In 2023, it was estimated that over 10,000 individuals and companies were involved in crypto-mining in Romania.
-Additionally, a major exchange platform has proposed issuing “mining certificates” to recognize and regulate mining activities.
+As of 2025, it is estimated that over 10,000 individuals and companies are involved in crypto-mining in Romania, reflecting continued growth in this sector.
+Additionally, major exchange platforms have continued proposing “mining certificates” to recognize and regulate mining activities, though comprehensive national mining regulations have not yet been enacted.

 Image Source: freepik